-When setting the 2021 budget, the Authority took many factors into consideration: the COVID pandemic and expected slow recovery, the continuing financial and operational turmoil of the commercial aviation sector; the continuing vigilance of security requirements and its effects on commercial air travel and airport passenger handling; weather conditions which dictate utility costs and overtime for snow removal crews; energy, operating supplies, labor, and benefits price increases; and a general review of all rates and services so that revenue will keep pace with expenses.
+When setting the 2022 budget, the Authority took many factors into consideration: expected slow recovery from the COVID pandemic, the continuing financial and operational turmoil of the commercial aviation sector; the continuing vigilance of security requirements and its effects on commercial air travel and airport passenger handling; weather conditions which dictate utility costs and overtime for snow removal crews; energy, operating supplies, labor, and benefits price increases; and a general review of all rates and services so that revenue will keep pace with expenses.
 The Authority continues to take steps to review and update all rental and concession fees to competitive rates and carefully manages its costs for equipment, supplies, and services.

 The Authority actively seeks new lessees to occupy vacant or upcoming vacant space as well as economic development opportunities that are a good fit for the aviation sector.
-An example of this is the support of renovations to Hangar 103 where LSC houses its Center for Advanced Aviation to educate future employees of major economic players on the airfield, including Cirrus.
-In 2019, the Authority successfully began to utilize the terminal space for landline bus service to MSP in support of low-cost carrier flight opportunities.
-A master planning process which includes research on development of land for other business purposes is underway.
-The Authority continues to seek opportunities for diversifying revenue in order to be less reliant on airline revenue sources.
+A master planning process which includes research on development of land for other business purposes is in draft form awaiting approval, which includes opportunities for future development of hangars and facilities at DLH to continue to support and grow aviation as well as other potential development opportunities at the airport.
+The Authority continues to seek opportunities for diversifying revenue to be less reliant on airline revenue sources.